top of page

 Doors opened.

-I’m now thrilled to be in psychedelic service, accompanying clients as they dive into the unknown with these sacred medicines.
+Many years and journeys later, I’m thrilled to be in psychedelic service, accompanying clients as they dive into the unknown with these sacred medicines.
 The combination of holding them, challenging them, witnessing them, and helping them connect more with themselves (not to mention with their loved ones, nature, and the awesome cosmic wow) is the honor of my life.

 signal-2023-09-04-16-57-01-266-EDIT-EDIT.jpg